Supplements

 Weak evidence, hype, known issues, or situational use only.

-Every dollar spent on resveratrol would be better spent on sulforaphane, NAC, or silymarin.
-If you already have it, fine — take 150–250 mg trans-resveratrol with a fatty meal and consider cycling.
-But don't buy more.
+Every dollar spent on resveratrol would be better spent on sulforaphane, NAC, silymarin, or simply a Mediterranean diet with red wine in moderation.
+If you already have bottles on the shelf, use them up and don't buy more.

 NMN / NR — See NAD+ & Aging